 Hawns and Dendles volunteering day

-The work will take place on Friday 15th February, from 10am to 3pm (weather permitting).
+The work will take place on Friday 8 March, from 10am to approximately 3pm.

 An approximate 2km uphill walk is required to get to the work location from where we will park.
 The terrain is rugged so volunteers must be reasonably fit and sure-footed.

-The site is exposed so dressing warm and waterproof is essential.
-Make sure to bring sturdy footwear, such as hiking boots.
-All tools will be provided.
+Dressing very warm and waterproof is essential as is sturdy footwear, such as hiking boots.
+All tools will be provided, but please bring a hot drink and lunch.

-To register your interest, email Assistant Ranger Stuart Hooppell firstname.lastname@example.org or call 07702 554872.
-Places are limited but don’t worry we are running several activities over the coming months so please do get in touch!
-Responses may be slightly delayed over the Christmas period but don’t worry Stuart will get back to you!
+Register your interest by emailing Assistant Ranger Stuart Hooppell at firstname.lastname@example.org Places are limited but we will be running several activities over the coming months, so please do get in touch.

 Location: Hawns & Dendles near Cornwood.
 Meeting information will be provided when registering your interest.